convexdezign/docker-metatrader/README.md

-Since MetaTrader does not work equally well with all versions of wine and installing several versions and switching between them can be a rather unpleasant experience, running MetaTrader with wine in a Docker container is a very convenient solution.
+Since MetaTrader does not work equally well with all versions of wine and installing several versions and switching between them can be a rather unpleasant experience, running MetaTrader with wine in a Docker container is a very convenient solution..

 Requirements
 ------------